 Those who are under 40 years old tend to be the best candidates for arthroscopic surgery.

-Advantage of arthroscopic surgery
+Advantages of arthroscopic surgery

 In most cases, this procedure will relieve the pain associated with knee arthritis almost immediately.

-Disadvantage of arthroscopic surgery
+Disadvantages of arthroscopic surgery

 Research has not shown whether arthroscopic surgery will prevent further damage to the knee joint.